 8. Preparation of FasTips.

 Resource requirements: For subactivities 1–9, funding available from the EU4Environment programme, covering professional and administrative project staff time in the secretariat and the implementation of the activities.
+For subactivities 1 (vii) – 1 (viii), (tbc) funding is expected from German Federal Environment Ministry’s Advisory Assistance Programme.

 1. Implementation of pilot projects